Moving your car can damage your case and make it difficult to successfully make a personal injury claim and obtain compensation.

 However, accidents are incredibly stressful.
 Even if you are not seriously injured, the stress of being involved in an accident can affect your ability to make rational decisions.
-Being familiar with accident protocol and how to protect evidence that can help you later on is extremely important, and knowing what to do ahead of time can give you some focus and help you to stay calm.
-If you become familiar with these steps you will have a better chance of staying safe, protecting your claim, protecting your personal property, complying with regulations, and following insurance protocol.
+Being familiar with accident protocol and protecting evidence that can help you later on is crucial.
+Additionally, knowing what to do ahead of time can give you some focus and help you stay calm.
+If you become familiar with these steps, you will have a better chance of staying safe, protecting your claim, protecting your personal property, complying with regulations, and following insurance protocol.

 Determine if anyone is injured.
-If anyone is in need of medical attention, call 911 and request an ambulance.
-Once you have called for help if it is necessary, you should move to a safe location.
-While vehicles should not always be moved, if you can safely move yourself and anyone else involved, you should.
-If your accident happened in the middle of traffic, you should get yourself and anyone you can safely moved to a location where you are safe and will not cause further accidents.
+If anyone requires medical attention, call 911 and request an ambulance.
+Once you have called for help, if it is necessary, you should move to a safe location.
+While vehicles should not always be moved, if you can safely move yourself and anyone else involved, you generally should.
+For example, if your accident happened in the middle of traffic, you should generally get yourself and anyone you can safely move to a location where you are safe and will not cause further accidents.
 Next, contact the police.

 Protecting Your Insurance Claim

-- Once you have determined the extent of the injuries, moved your vehicles, and exchanged contact information you should try to take some of these steps to make the insurance claims process go smoothly.
+Once you have determined the extent of the injuries and exchanged contact information, you should generally take these steps to make the insurance claims process go smoothly.